awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 | encryption context  | Variable       | [UTF-8 Encoded Key Value Pairs](<(../../data-format/message-header.md#key-value-pairs)>) |

 If the keyring cannot serialize the encryption context, the operation MUST fail.

-### AWS KMS Branch Key Decryption

-The keyring MUST use the configured `KMS SDK Client` to decrypt the value of the branch key field.
-The keyring MUST create a branch key [encryption context](../structures.md#encryption-context) map using each attribute name from the AWS DDB response except the `enc` attribute as a key and each corresponding attribute value as the value of the KMS Encryption Context.

-- Each attribute value on the record MUST be transformed into its string representation.
-- Attributes not defined in the [record format](../branch-key-store.md#record-format) are unspecified but SHOULD be included as part of the [encryption context](../structures.md#encryption-context).

-When calling [AWS KMS Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html), the keyring MUST call with a request constructed as follows:

-- `KeyId` MUST be the configured AWS KMS key identifier.
-- `CiphertextBlob` MUST be the `enc` AWS DDB response value.
-- `EncryptionContext` MUST be the branch key encryption context map.
-- `GrantTokens` MUST be this keyring's [grant tokens](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#grant_token).

 ## Appendix A: Cache Entry Identifier Formulas